E-Commerce Competitor Analysis: Understanding What Works

 Focus on relevant competitors, those competing directly for your customer.
 Amazon teaches channel efficiency.
 Target teaches retail execution.
 But your direct lessons come from similar-scale competitors.
 A £500k store should study other £500k-£5M stores, not Target.

-Q: How do I analyze competitor email if they don't sell to my country?
+Q: How do I analyse competitor email if they don't sell to my country?

 VPN to their country.
 Create account.
 Many brands ship internationally anyway.
 Or purchase from a customer in that country.
 Email is critical intel, don't skip it.